 The Student IT support programme (SITS) provides help and support to all new students during the first weeks of term to help familiarise them with the way computing and IT are delivered at the University of Nottingham.

-Trained student IT support tutors are available in halls from 11am to 5pm on saturday 23 and Sunday 24 to help you get your devices connected.
+Trained student IT support tutors are available in halls from 11am to 5pm on Saturday 23 and Sunday 24 in 2017 to help you get your devices connected.
 You can also find tutors at Smart Bars in libraries, central buildings and at registration to help you if you're having IT problems or have questions.

 When and where support is available

 Register to vote